AngelMaryGeorge/AngelMaryGeorge/README.md

 - **Vulnerability Management:** Skilled in using tools like Nessus, OpenVAS, and Qualys for vulnerability assessment and management.

-- **Security Frameworks & Standards:** Knowledge of NIST, Cyber Kill Chain and other industry standards and best practices.
+- **Security Frameworks & Standards:** Knowledge of NIST and other industry standards and best practices.

 - **Programming & Scripting:** Basic proficiency in Python, Bash for automating security tasks and processes.